 Label the next column ‘Triggers & Justification.’
 Think critically about each excuse you have used and what triggers or justification you used in that situation to make the less healthy choice, e.g. I was feeling unprepared and overwhelmed so take away seemed easier.

 Label the third column ‘plan of attack.’
-Now that you understand your triggers it’s time to get to work to put those excuses to rest by coming up with a plan to help you make healthier choices in the future, e.g. I will use the 28 Day Weight Loss Challenge weekly meal planner and include recipes that I know are easy and quick to prepare.
+Now that you understand your triggers it’s time to get to work to put those excuses to rest by coming up with a plan to help you make healthier choices in the future, e.g. I will customise the 28 Day Weight Loss Challenge meal plan and include recipes that I know are easy and quick to prepare.

 5. Re-think your role model